War as Opportunity

-Canadian soldiers in the trenches of World War I would have understood that connection between the grasping for profit and the misery of their lives in the trenches.
+Canadian soldiers in the trenches of World War I would have understood the connection between the grasping for profit and the misery of their lives in the trenches.

 The Malfunctioning Ross Rifle

-For two years, Canadian soldiers had to struggle with a weapon that was sub-standard and cost many of them their lives.
+For two years, Canadian soldiers had to struggle with a sub-standard weapon that cost many of them their lives.

 Colonel Sam Hughes was Canada’s Minister of Militia and Defence from 1914 to 1916.
 As the Canadian Broadcasting Corporation reports in a People’s History Page, “Profits for Lives,” “He insisted on equipping the army with the [Ross] rifle.
 Hughes granted a subsidy of $18 million to Charles Ross, the Canadian manufacturer of the rifles.”